Business insights and impact on the UK economy: 5 March 2026

 2. Headline figures

-The data presented in this bulletin are the final results from Wave 110 of the Business Insights and Conditions Survey (BICS), which was live from 3 to 16 June 2024.
+The data presented in this bulletin are the final results from Wave 151 of the Business Insights and Conditions Survey (BICS), which was live from 16 February to 1 March 2026.

 Data reported within BICS bulletins and datasets are estimates that are subject to uncertainty, for example, sampling variability and non-sampling error.
-Further information on quality is available in our Business Insights and Conditions Survey (BICS) Quality and Methodology Information (QMI), and we regularly update confidence intervals associated with the survey questions.
+Further information on quality is available in our Business Insights and Conditions Survey Quality and Methodology Information (QMI), and we regularly update confidence intervals associated with the survey questions.

-Single-site weighted regional estimates up to Wave 106 are available in our Business insights and impact on the UK subnational single-site economy: May 2024 article.
+Single-site weighted regional estimates up to Wave 142 are available in our Business insights and impact on the UK subnational single-site economy: November 2025 article.

 More about economy, business and jobs